fabiyfeli/fabiyfeli.github.io/README.md

 npm run deploy
 ```

-The site will be deployed to: `https://fabiyfeli.github.io`
+The site will be deployed to: `https://fabiyfeli.cl` (custom domain with DNS)

 ### Deployment Configuration

 - The `homepage` field in `package.json` is set to the GitHub Pages URL
+- Custom domain: `fabiyfeli.cl` (configured via DNS and CNAME)
 - Build output goes to the `build/` directory
 - Includes `_redirects`, `CNAME`, and `404.html` for proper routing